eeshvardasikcm/insight-for-good-platform-adk/process/insights_good_platform_ui_screenshots.md

 ### Goal: Achieving MVP and a Runnable Submission by the Deadline with Extensible Text Input

 The primary goal is to develop a **minimal manual-entry UI** centered around a text input for the "Insights for Good Platform."
 This UI will allow judges (and future users) to interact with the core logic of the MVP through text, providing input and receiving output, and will be designed for extensibility.
 This streamlined UI will be the foundation for the platform's initial MVP and its submission, directly showcasing how key features are demonstrated (primarily through text interactions and their logged outputs) and how the system can be extended.
-The UI will support a clear process for documenting these interactions for the submission.
+Documentation for the submission will be prepared separately, based on these interactions.

 ---

 ### Core UI Features (Demonstrating Minimal MVP with Extensibility)

 * **Primary Text Input/Output Area:** A central text box or console-like area where users can type commands, queries, or data, and receive text-based responses or system output.
+This area should maintain a clear, scrollable log of interactions.
 This is the primary interaction point.
-* **Simple Manual Data and Image Entry (for Submission Documentation):** Alongside the interactive text area, a mechanism to associate an image (a screenshot serving as visual evidence of an MVP feature).
-If time permits, this would be a clear mechanism for **uploading or selecting an image**; otherwise, a simpler method (e.g., noting a filename) will be used.
-This is specifically for documenting the features demonstrated *via* the text interaction.
-* **Contextual Input for MVP Features:** Intuitive UI elements for immediately recording the context and rationale associated with a *specific text interaction* and its linked image.
-This manual text input will highlight its contribution to the MVP, explaining "the why" behind that demonstrated feature.
-* **Sequential Display of MVP Feature Demonstrations:** Text interaction logs and their associated images (screenshots of MVP features) will be manually indexed and linked to the sequence in which they are added.
-This order will directly represent the demonstration flow of your MVP features for the submission.
 * **Emphasis on Extensibility through Text Commands:** The design will implicitly convey how new functionalities can be added by expanding the range of recognized text commands or the complexity of text-based interactions.

 ---